 It is time to celebrate.
 Scotland is still part of the UK (apologies to those who wished to separate, but we would have really missed you), and ITV has begun broadcasting Season 5 of Downton in the UK.
-I won’t comment on E1 other than to say that Season 5 starts off like a wonderful stew set on simmer, which is key to blending flavors, and that “donk” is my new favorite word.
+I won’t comment on E1 other than to say that Season 5 starts off like a wonderful stew set on simmer, which is key to blending flavours, and that “donk” is my new favourite word.

 I can’t believe I haven’t already shared this recipe from my cookbook, but I can’t think of any better recipe to celebrate than Lord D’s Pork Roast.